 This is detected by calculating the loss on data from the train set, updating the weights with gradient descent and then calculating the loss again for data from the validation set.
 By infering the network on data it was not directly trained on, the ability to generalize is tested.
-Theoretically, the training could be run indefinitely and the training loss would decrease.
+Theoretically, the training could be run indefinitely and the train loss would decrease.
 However, the validation loss would stagnate or increase at some point, i.e. the network does not improve on generalizing but rather focuses on memorizing the train set.
+The test set is used to evaluate and test the network performance once training is complete A typical split of data is 80% train set, 10% validation set and 10% test set.
+This ensures sufficiently many training samples while achieving enough statistics for validation set and test set.